I Go RVing For My Health

 Over the years the time I was well in the winter grew less and the amount of recovery I made in the summer shrank until one horrible winter I had six bouts of pneumonia in four months including one where they rolled in the intubation machinery and for 12 hours we wondered if it was going in.

 I was basically a prisoner of my lungs that winter.
-We tried the traveling thing that summer with a six week driving trip to Texas.
+We tried the traveling thing that summer with a six-week driving trip to Texas.
 It was a test run to see how my husband and I survived a long trip.
-We discovered we loved the travelling but the camping in a tent was the pits.
+We discovered we loved the traveling but the camping in a tent was the pits.
 If it rained we just gave up and rented a hotel room somewhere.
 Other than that it was great fun.